How To Add Testimonials To WordPress

-This premium plugin provides a range of great features right out of the box, including:
+This is a premium WP plugin that provides plenty of great features right out of the box, including:

-- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. via a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. by adding a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.
+- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.

 Search the WordPress Free Plugin Directory for testimonials plugins below:

 For more information on using testimonials on your website, see the tutorial below: